therealchjones/mffer/docs/USAGE.md

 _`output_directory`_`/files`, but the majority of code for running the game, including algorithms and use of the data, are less easily evaluated directly.
-More details and specifics of how the program works are given in [The structure of Marvel Future Fight](mff.md), but much of the code you'll want to review is in a file that is part of MFF's installation named `libil2cpp.so`.
+More details and specifics of how the program works are given in [The Structure of Marvel Future Fight](mff.md), but much of the code you'll want to review is in a file that is part of MFF's installation named `libil2cpp.so`.
 The mffer tools can help facilitate this review by automatically processing this file before you manually evaluate it further: